 Lots of competing theories.
 One study seems to suggest one thing.
 The very next study seems to say the opposite.

-People interested in health and fitness are stuck in the middle.
+People interested in health, fitness and wellness are stuck in the middle.
 Confused.
 Directionless.

 From another point of view, that “mess” of competing ideas demonstrates the real beauty of science.